 Dr Nikki Street explores visual aesthetic relationships to fractals and natural patterns across cultures and sub-groups.
 She is interested in how environmental factors (such as nature, art, beauty and/or individual experience) can influence behaviour and psychological wellbeing.

 Nikki is currently collaborating with Mark Ware (an award-winning multimedia artist and a Honorary Research Fellow at Brighton and Sussex Medical School) to explore whether beauty can be classified clearly or whether it lies ‘in the eye of the beholder’ as a product of the individual experience.

-Nikki and Mark are collaborating on project to produce a series of digital artworks collectively entitled, reflecting nature, to be exhibited throughout 2016 at seven venues throughout England.
+Nikki, Gemma and Mark collaborated on a project to produce a series of digital artworks collectively entitled, reflecting nature, that was exhibited throughout 2016/2017 at eight venues throughout England.
 This collaboration is focusing particularly on two features that are understood to contribute to visual preferences; symmetry and natural patterns.
 Both have been attributed to inducing positive psychological states including mood, concentration and stress-reduction responses, sometimes termed the biophilia effect.
 With a series of experiments Nikki and Mark aim to understand and harness this power, attempting to amplify it with research-informed artistic production with a view to result in artistic output that evokes positive psychological states.

 Understanding Children’s Drawings

 Led by Dr Richard Jolley.
 Richard is an academic child psychologist specialising in the psychology and education of children’s making and understanding of pictures.
 Richard produced a successful book in 2010 (“Children and Pictures: Drawing and Understanding”)where he critiques both the historical and contemporary studies conducted in the field of children’s making and understanding of pictures.